michauhl/RBPBench/README.md

 ### Visualizing global motif preferences

+#### Motif preferences in spliced full transcripts

 To visualize motif preferences on a transcriptome-wide scale, e.g. for all mRNAs, we can use `rbpbench searchlongrna`.
-This mode allows us to do predictions specifically on spliced full transcripts (similar to `rbpbench searchrna` on spliced transcript regions, description of all available modes [here](#program-modes)).
-For this first example, we again use the polyadenylation signal sequence, which we can provide as regex (--regex AATAAA), or by defining the sequence motif from the example [above](#nemo-mode).
+This mode allows us to find motifs specifically on spliced full transcripts (similar to `rbpbench searchrna` on spliced transcript regions, description of all available modes [here](#program-modes)).
+For this first example, we again use the polyadenylation signal sequence, which we can provide as regex (`--regex AATAAA`), or by defining the sequence motif from the example [above](#nemo-mode).
 As sequence motif search with FIMO is faster than regex search, we will use the `CSTF2_1` motif: